iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted14014/report.md

 > Bluetooth is for short range connections, so why do I have to have Bluetooth on for the app to work?
 Just NO!<br> :date: __2020-12-18 13:50:27__

 > I removed it..
 I have been surrounded by positive cases...
 Nobody cooperates with it because I checked every day and it tells me no exposure!
 Well I knew that wasn't the case on more than 30 that I knew of<br> :date: __2020-12-15 03:59:17__

-> Won't Enable.
-Every time I try to enable it says something went wrong.
-Others gave the same issue.
-I emailed app maker.
-No response.
-I hope CO isn't paying for this broken app.<br> :date: __2020-12-14 16:13:51__

-> Stupid<br> :date: __2020-12-14 10:41:46__

-> Does not account for the tremendous percentage of people who have absolutely had COVID19, but have not seen a doctor, making it ultimately pointless.<br> :date: __2020-12-12 19:26:32__

-> Won't turn on in the app.
-Keeps saying something wrong.
-Now won't let me even try to install it.<br> :date: __2020-12-11 13:56:13__